clarematthews/data-science-test/README.md

 #### Instructions

-This assignment will be described in multiple parts.
+Please use R or Python to complete this assignment.
+The assignment will be described in multiple parts.
 You will need to write a short report that answers the questions detailed below.
 For example, you could complete the entire assignment in a **R markdown** document that can be processed by knitr and be